Glossary term

 What does agricultural use mean?

-Agricultural use names land use for agriculture, including agricultural plantations, set-aside agricultural areas, and livestock rearing.
+EUDR Article 2 defines agricultural use as use of land for agriculture, including agricultural plantations, set-aside agricultural areas, and rearing livestock.

 Official definitions by source